Vape Carts – Real vs Fake

 Fake vape carts typically contain additives to ‘cut’ the amount of cannabis that’s used, reducing the potency, quality, and safety of the fake product.
 The best carts on the market are using high-quality flower grown in top-notch facilities.
 This eliminates, or at least significantly reduces, the risks of residual pesticides, fungicides, molds, and mildews in your cartridge adding to vape related health issues too.

 Here’s a quick view into why and how fake carts are causing real consequences –

-- Fungicides & cyanide…NBC news recently found that 10 out of 10 fake THC carts products contained hydrogen cyanide.
-Which is also tied to another finding that fake vape cart investigators are eyeing as a harmful source – myclobutanil.
+NBC news found that 10 out of 10 fake THC carts products contained hydrogen cyanide is also tied to another finding that fake vape cart investigators are eyeing as a harmful source – myclobutanil.
 Myclobutanil is a fungicide, also found in many fake vape carts recently tested.
 And what’s worse?
 Upon heating, myclobutanil transforms into hydrogen cyanide (a highly poisonous gas).

-To cut the cost of manufacturing, many fake vape cart producers are using additives to mimic the purity of the real deal.
-Vitamin E acetate being the most popular.
+To cut the cost of manufacturing, many fake vape cart producers are using additives to mimic the purity of the real deal, Vitamin E acetate being the most popular.
 What sounds like a daily dose of nutrients is not meant for inhalation.
 In actuality, inhaling the cutting agent coats lungs with oil causing inflammation.

 Overall, a lack of testing and regulation for fake vape cart pens is doing more harm than good.
 With any real or trusted vape cart manufacturer, you’ll be provided a third-party testing report or certificate of analysis.
 These tests will also confirm that your real vape cart pen is under the threshold for pesticides or contaminants allowed by the regulating state.
 If you want to learn more about testing vape carts, check out our more in-depth article here.